cesarservin/pairing-optimization/docs/index.md

 Pairing Optimization
 ==============

-## Navigation
-⬅️ In the left hand side you can see the different sections of your documentation.
-You can click on them to navigate to the different sections.

 ## Overview

-This project is a `solution` to the business problem of reducing `excess` products or creating new products from pairing up existing ones.
+This project is a `solution` to the business problem of reducing `excess` products or creating new products from `pairing up existing ones`.
 It uses a sample data source that resembles a dataset in the business.
-The techniques used require knowledge of matrix algebra and general data cleaning practices.

 ![Pairs](img/suggestion.jpg)